- The Crisis in Ukraine

 - Программа Россия и Евразия

-New Fellows in the CSIS Russia and Eurasia Program
+Russia and Eurasia Program Fellows

 Markedonov graduated from Rostov-on-Don State University in 1995.
 He earned his doctoral degree in history at Rostov-on-Don State Pedagogical University in 1999.
 From 1996 to 1999, he was a lecturer in the History Department of Rostov-on-Don State Pedagogical University.
 From 1998 to 2001, he served as senior fellow at the Governor's Press-Service in the Rostov Regional Administration.
 From 2001 to 2010, he worked as head of the Interethnic Relations Group and deputy director at the Institute for Political and Military Analysis in Moscow.
 From 2006 to 2010, he also held teaching positions at the Russian State University for the Humanities, the Moscow State University, and the Diplomatic Academy.